 It works by fragmenting content into a series of small HTTP-based file segments where each contains a block of playback time.
 Content is made available at a variety of different bitrates to account for variations in a connection’s bandwidth quality.
 Upon each download of a segment, the highest bitrate the connection can handle in time for seamless playback is selected.
 This allows MPEG-DASH to seamlessly adapt to changing network conditions at the highest quality possible for a seamless user experience.

-High Efficiency Video Coding (HEVC) is a video compression format superseding the H.264 standard.
+High Efficiency Video Coding (HEVC) is a video compression format superseding the H.264 format.
 It offers up to double the data compression ratio of H.264 at the same quality level or greatly improved video quality at the same bitrate.
-It supports 8K Ultra HD (UHD) with resolutions of up to 8192×4320.

 H.264 is a widespread video compression format based on MPEG-4.